United States 17 min

 Learn how to use an EOR in the United States and find out how an employer of record platform like Remote can make it easy to hire globally with full compliance.

 With an EOR, you’re not just restricted to the US, either.
-If you also plan to hire in other countries, or you have existing employees, you can hire and manage them all through Remote.
+If you also plan to hire in other countries or have existing employees there, you can hire and manage them all through Remote’s HR Management platform.

 What if I don’t want to use an EOR?

-If you want to open your own entity, we can still help in a number of ways, depending on your preferred path.
+If you want to open your own entity in the US, we can still help in a number of ways, depending on your preferred path.

-Alternatively, if you are comfortable with arranging your own benefits, insurances, and registrations, you can use our Global Payroll service to quickly, easily, and compliantly pay your US-based personnel.
+Alternatively, if you’re comfortable with arranging your own benefits, insurance, and registrations, you can use our Global Payroll service to quickly, easily, and compliantly pay your international and US-based personnel.

 Expand into the US with Remote